Scheduler Phone: (614) 252-2799

 6. Verified Citizenship for Ohio Works First Program

-6. Permanent Visa or INS Form G-641, “Application for verification of Information from INS Records,” when annotated atthe bottom by INS representative as lawful
+6. Permanent Visa or INS Form G-641, “Application for verification of Information from INS Records,” when annotated at the bottom by an INS representative as lawful

 admission for humanitarian reasons